Sam-Altaf/AltafToolsHub/replit.md

 ## Recent Updates (September 2025)

+### Navigation Dropdown Layout Optimization (September 30, 2025)
+- **Reduced Dropdown Width**: Changed from 800-1200px to 650-900px to prevent extending beyond website boundaries
+- **Improved Centering**: Adjusted positioning from -left-32 to -left-40 for better center alignment on website
+- **Compact Column Spacing**: Reduced gap from gap-6 to gap-3 for more compact and readable layout
+- **Tighter Section Headers**: Reduced spacing from mb-3 pb-2 to mb-2 pb-1 for closer section titles to content
+- **Dynamic Arrow Positioning**: Arrow now calculates position based on which button (PDF Tools, Image Tools, All Tools) opened the dropdown using getBoundingClientRect() and smooth transitions
+- **Responsive Layout**: Dynamic grid system (1-4 columns) adapts based on number of categories with proper alignment

 ### Blog System Fixes and Optimizations (September 30, 2025)
 - **Wouter v3 Routing Bug Fix**: Implemented custom BlogRouter component to work around wouter v3.3.5's Switch component bug with parameterized routes
 - **Performance Optimizations**: Improved First Contentful Paint from 7584ms to 636ms through lazy loading and code optimization